jleungs/jleungs.github.io/index.md

 ## Research

-Interested in special toric geometries, i.e. studying $$n$$ dimensional manifolds with holonomy being a proper subgroup of $$SO(n)$$ equipped with a torus action.
+Interested in special toric geometries, i.e. studying $$n$$-dimensional manifolds with holonomy being a proper subgroup of $$SO(n)$$ equipped with a torus action.
 Additionally, I am also interested in applications of differential geometry and symmetry in other fields, such as group invariant machine learning and continuous game theory.